Let's Dance! The Macarena

 Step Two: Install the Software

-Please note, that all of this software is for the Intel-based OS X - if you have a PPC-based Mac, please check the specs on the software very carefully before trying to install anything!
+Please note, that all of this software is for the Intel-based OS X - if you somehow still have a PPC-based Mac, please check the specs on the software very carefully before trying to install anything!

 And, of course, you should run Malwarebytes Anti-Malware for Mac.
 It's free, and does a really good job.